Visiting Alfred Almond Elementary School

 School and Library Visits

 I enjoy teaching kids about the process of making comic books, and I’d be happy to visit your school or library, either in person or virtually.
-My multi-media presentation shows students how I write and draw a graphic novel, and demonstrates the five most important elements of visual storytelling—elements kids can use to create their own comics!
+My engaging multi-media presentation shows students how to write and draw a graphic novel, and demonstrates the five most important elements of visual storytelling—elements kids can use to create their own comics!

 Contact me at doogiehorner@gmail.com to schedule an appearance or get more information.